ibm-cloud-architecture/refarch-cloud-data-analytics/cognos_final.md

 ![](/media/CA/ca1.png)

-1. Select Manage from the Navigation Panel.
-Hint : On the Bottom Left of the User Interface.
-Select Data Server Connection to create a new data server.
+1. On the Welcome screen, select Manage on the bottom left side.
+Select Data server connections to create a new data server.

 ![](/media/CA/ca2.png)